vinhnx/Laden/README.md

 ### Installation

-This component is built using Swift Package Manager, it is pretty straight forward to use:
+This component is built using Swift Package Manager, it is pretty straight forward to use, no command-line needed:

 1. In Xcode (11+), open your project and navigate to `File > Swift Packages > Add Package Dependency...`
 2. Paste the repository URL (`https://github.com/vinhnx/Laden`) and click `Next` to have Xcode resolve package.